Matthew Casey: Chicago Fire

 In "The Strongest Among Us", Casey helps Gabby get Bria ready for prom.
 He decides they should have something good to remember so he lets Bria and her date ride in the Truck.
 After the truck leaves Gabby tells Matt she wants to start trying again which he agrees to.
 In "The Grand Gesture", after going to a doctor and finding out Gabby has a 10% chance of dying if she gets pregnant, he decides he doesn't want her getting pregnant.
-He brings up adoption and looks into it, which makes Gabby upset since she's afraid the same thing will happen that happened to Louie.
+He brings up adoption and looks into it, which makes Gabby upset since she's afraid the same thing will happen that did with Louie.
 After a fight in the last episode, Gabby tells Matt she'll be right back and goes to ask about a job in Puerto Rico while he stays home, not sure where his wife has gone.
-In "A Closer Eye", his wife Gabriela, comes back from Puerto Rico only for her to leave once and for all.
-In "Going to War", while fighting an apartment fire, Brett expresses blame to Casey for letting Gabby go, only for him to tell her that there was nothing anyone else could do.
+In "A Closer Eye", his wife comes back from Puerto Rico only for her to leave once and for all.
+In "Going to War", while fighting an apartment fire, Brett expresses blame to Casey for letting Gabby go, only for him to tell her there was nothing anyone else could do.

 In "The Solution to Everything", Casey tells Severide that he and Dawson are divorced.
 He starts dating a reporter named Naomi but she tells him in "Inside These Walls" that she is going to Zurich.
 He is surprised but happy that she helped him deal with the departure of his ex-wife.

 In "You Choose", Brett helps Casey look for an apartment to live in following the fire that destroyed his old apartment.
 She finds what appears to be the "perfect apartment", but Casey decides to move in with Severide following his breakup with Stella Kidd.
 In "Fault in Him", while on a call for a suicide attempt and getting a clear from one of the officers, he is ambushed by a gunman who had killed his brother.
 In "Move a Wall", as he deals with his post-traumatic stress stemming from the events, he takes it out on Herrmann when Ritter gets injured on a call.

 In "Double Red", While on the scene of a call, Casey is hit by an uncooperative drunk driver and he fears that his career at the fire department may be over.
 In "Natural Born Firefighter", Casey goes to get an MRI as a result of his head injury and Brett comes with him.
 He says that the results could mean he might have to quit the CFD.

 The MRI shows no damage to his brain.
 The complaints were caused because of a shoulder injury.
 Both Brett and Casey are happy to hear Casey is cleared to return to full duty.
 They share a long and passionate hug.

 In "Don't Hang Up", Brett and Casey grow distant from each following Casey's test results.